 A highlight of our visit with them was a private tour of the cathedral built by Charlemagne in the nearby town of Aachen which borders on both the Netherlands and Belgium in western Germany.
-(Map showing Aachen) An old friend of our host was a member and held some position of authority in that church.
+An old friend of our host was a member and held some position of authority in that church.
 He had us meet him there just as the last Sunday worship service was ending so that he could take us through the cathedral before it was open for public tours in the afternoon.
-(Church in the background) Here you see the cathedral behind a row of buildings in front of it.
-(Introduce people; then show cathedral alone.)

 In the balcony facing the main altar in the sanctuary was a large marble throne that had been occupied by Charlemagne when he attended worship.
-(Throne) Because it was a personal tour, our guide allowed Mark and Karen to sit on the throne where Charlemagne had sat.
+Because it was a personal tour, our guide allowed Mark and Karen to sit on the throne where Charlemagne had sat.
 Little did we know, at that time, that they had his royal blood flowing in their veins - as do all of you who are descended from Solomon Cox and Naomi Hussey Cox.